hypered/design/site/index.md

 part was done using Tachyons.

-That work generates files in the `docs/` directory of the repository, which is exposed using GitHub Pages at [js.hypered.design](https://js.hypered.design).
+That work generates files in the `docs/` directory of the repository, which is exposed using GitHub Pages at `js.hypered.design`.

 - [Landing page](https://js.hypered.design/landing/) - An initial landing page
   for the design system itself.